 Play with Different Shapes and Textures

-This fun and exciting art of tableware design is also about the mix and match of the shape of your plates and flatware.
+This fun and exciting art of tableware design are also about the mix and match of the shape of your plates and flatware.
 Alternate square and oval plates and mix textures that provide an interesting contrast like stoneware with bone china, scalloped edges with smooth edges, or textured designs with painted designs.

 Include Different Metals in Your Design